mitre/im_sample_algorithm/docs/README.md

   - Uh...Which algorithm is running? -- Review [the algorithm stages](which_algorithm.md) discussion
   - Are we missing some code?
 Review the [missing code table](missing_code.md)

 Not seeing what you need to know about?
 [Post an issue](https://github.com/mitre/im_sample_algorithm/issues).
-We gladly prioritize specific requests.
 Thanks!

 ## EUROCONTROL BADA Development -- Necessary?